ardentTech/adafruit-feather-rp2040-rfm95-examples/i2s_sph0645/README.md

 edge of the clock signal (SCK), which differs from the previous program which is transmits data on the leading edge.

+## Notes
+- The Adafruit breakout board ties `SEL` to `GND`
+- The Adafruit breakout board includes the 100K resistor from `SD` to `GND` that the datasheet requires when in a mono config

 ## Resources
 * [Adafruit Board](https://www.adafruit.com/product/5714)
 * [RP2040 Datasheet](https://datasheets.raspberrypi.com/rp2040/rp2040-datasheet.pdf)